astronomer/docs/astro/cloud-ide/quickstart.md

 ## Step 3: Create a Python cell

-Just like tasks are the building blocks of DAGs, cells are the building blocks of pipelines.
+Cells are the building blocks for pipelines.
 Cells can be created with either Python or SQL code.
-For this tutorial, write a Python cell named `hello_world`.
+For this quickstart, you'll write a Python cell named `hello_world`.

+1. In the **Pipeline** list, click the name of the pipeline you created in step 2.
-1. Click **Create Cell**, then click **Python**.
-A new cell named `cell_1` appears on the page.
+2. Click **Add Cell** and select **Python**.
+A new cell named `cell_1` appears.
 2. Click the cell's name and rename the cell `hello_world`.
 3. Click the editing window where it says `# Write your code here…`, then replace that line with the following code: